dimasabreu/BikeCase/README.md

 <h3> Questions </h3>

-* What is your final conclusion based on your analysis?
+* Final conclusion based on this analysis?
-* How could your team and business apply your insights?
+* How could my team and business apply those insights?
-* What next steps would you or your stakeholders take based on your findings?
+* What next steps me or my stakeholders should take based on my findings?
-* Is there additional data you could use to expand on your findings?